 Teaching at the College Level and Beyond

 This course provides an overview of many important aspects of teaching at the college level and beyond.
 Topics include designing a course and writing an effective syllabus, writing learning objectives, enhancing lectures, testing and grading, dealing with challenging students and difficult situations, learning and the brain, and accessing appropriate active learning strategies.
-Spring.
-2 or 3 credit hours.
+Spring and Summer.
+3 credit hours.
 Pass/Fail.

 Developing a Teaching Portfolio

 Contact Nancy Abney email@example.com or 934-8129